Going from One British Nation to Another

 It is Knighton’s position on Offa’s Dyke Path National Trail that makes the place of interest but Ludlow’s not an unpretty spot either, and it is one of Simon Jenkins’ best views in England too.
 This bus service is a Monday to Saturday operation with four journeys in each direction.
 Looking at the timetable may lure you into thinking there are more than these because of several deviations that are Thursday only for some reason.
 On all days of the week, the service timings are useful too and compare well with the eccentricities of those on the Heart of Wales line.

-X75: Shrewsbury - Welshpool - Newtown - Llanidloes - Llangurig
+X77: Shrewsbury - Middletown - Welshpool - Newtown

-This Monday to Saturday service offers a handy if not so fast way to get from Shrewsbury into the heart of Wales.
-A change in Llangurig allows for onward travel to Aberystwyth, Llandrindod Wells and Rhayader.
-Llanidloes is served too, and the Cambrian railway line appears to be shadowed between Caersws and Shrewsbury with Newtown and Welshpool also being ports of call.
-Usefully, the service frequency largely is two-hourly with much of the day between 06:00 and 20:00 being covered.
+This Monday to Saturday service offers a handy if not so fast way to get from Shrewsbury into Wales, though you need to change buses to reach the heart of the principality.
+Usefully, the service frequency largely is two-hourly with much of the day between 07:00 and 18:00 being covered.

 Between England & Scotland